 A Diplomate is a Board Certified Professional and is considered one of the highest designations in the Geo-Profession, with less than 250 engineers achieving the status of Diplomate, Geotechnical Engineering (D.GE).
 A Board Certified Engineer has had at least eight years of progressive experience after earning a PE license and has achieved a master's degree.
-A Board Certified Geotechnical engineer has deomonstrated advanced knowledge in at least one area in geotechnical engineering.
-An engineer becomes a Diplomate through achieving advanced experience, licensure, education as well as passing a board examination.
+A Board Certified Geotechnical engineer has demonstrated advanced knowledge in at least one area in geotechnical engineering.
+An engineer becomes a Diplomate through achieving advanced experience, licensure, education, as well as passing a board examination.
 Although, with enough experience, the exam is waived.

 What is the Academy?

 The Academy of Geo-Professionals is an elite group comprised of about 250 Diplomates who have gone through many years of training and experience to become eligible for Board Certification.
 The Academy is a way to recognize engineers who have a special knowledge and experience in the field of geotechnical engineering.